Asset Protection Permits

 Why should I notify Council of any asset damage?

-You are required under Local Law No. 2 Clause 23, to obtain an Asset Protection Permit for any activities that may cause damage to Council’s infrastructure assets and obliged to notify Council of any damages.
+Residents are required under Local Law No. 2 Clause 23, to obtain an Asset Protection Permit for any activities that may cause damage to Council’s infrastructure and nature strip assets and obliged to notify Council of any damages.
 Notification is only done by fully completing a Pre-commencement Report.

 How much does an Asset Protection Permit cost?